Launched roller coaster

-The launched roller coaster is a modern form of roller coaster.
-A launched coaster initiates a ride with high amounts of acceleration via one or a series of linear induction motors (LIM), linear synchronous motors (LSM), catapults, tires, chains, or other mechanisms employing hydraulic or pneumatic power, along a launch track.
-This mode of acceleration powers many of the fastest rollercoasters in the world.
+The launched roller coaster is a type of roller coaster that initiates a ride with high amounts of acceleration via one or a series of linear induction motors (LIM), linear synchronous motors (LSM), catapults, tires, chains, or other mechanisms employing hydraulic or pneumatic power, along a launch track.
+This mode of acceleration powers many of the fastest roller coasters in the world.

-Launched coasters mainly feature improved speed and acceleration when compared to traditional chain or cable lift coasters.
-They can be less reliable, however, and require increased maintenance..

 Electromagnetic

 LIM / LSM

 Linear induction motor (LIM) and linear synchronous motor (LSM) coasters use propulsion via electromagnets, which utilize large amounts of electricity to propel the coaster train along its track into the ride elements (e.g. inversions, twists, turns and short drops).
-Ten design companies managing these types of rides are Vekoma, Intamin, Gerstlauer, Premier Rides, Maurer, Zierer, Mack Rides, Bolliger & Mabillard, Rocky Mountain Construction and S&S Worldwide.
+There are many design companies managing these types of rides such as Vekoma, Intamin, Gerstlauer, Premier Rides, Maurer, Zierer, Mack Rides, Bolliger & Mabillard, Rocky Mountain Construction and S&S Worldwide.
 Both Rocky Mountain Construction and Bolliger & Mabillard established their first LSM launched coasters recently with the RMC Topper Track Coaster, Lightning Rod, at Dollywood, and B&M's wingrider, Thunderbird, at HolidayWorld.

 An example of an LSM launched roller coaster is Maverick at Cedar Point in Sandusky, Ohio.

 These launch systems transfer electricity through a motor on the roller coaster's track so that it controls the speed at which it will urge the cars and train either forward or backward on a segment.
 LIMs are mainly used in Premier Rides roller coasters and Intamin impulse and blitz coasters.
 However, LIMs can also be used for general transport, such as the Tomorrowland Transit Authority PeopleMover in Magic Kingdom or monorail and maglev trains.